FOOD FOR MEN

 The problem: harvesting crops produces more greenhouse gases than cattle do.

-The concept that cow’s farts are ruining the planet is just false, in fact, both the harvesting of things like corn, wheat, soy, and other crops is far worse, both in gases, in the destruction of the land that's harvested, and in the amount of animals that are killed during the process.
+The concept that cow’s farts are ruining the planet is just false, in fact, both the harvesting of things like corn, wheat, soy, and other crops is far worse, both in gases, in the destruction of the land that's harvested, and in the number of animals that are killed during the process.

 Have you ever seen birds following a tractor as a crop is harvested?